 3. Don’t Use Inappropriate Footwear

 A good pair of running shoes is essential; it’s a major factor in your form, comfort, and ability.
-Make sure they fit so you can avoid blisters and another excuse not to run, but don’t get too comfortable; they should be supporting you, but too much comfort will put the power in the pumps, and take away the work from your arch and other muscles.
+Make sure they fit so you can avoid blisters and another excuse not to run, but don’t get too comfortable.
+They should be supporting you, but too much comfort will put the power in the pumps and take away the work from your arch and other muscles.
 There are a lot of running shoes to choose from, so take the time to figure out what works best for you.

 4. Don’t Be Discouraged By the Weather

 Running isn’t the most enticing thing to do if you live in a place of extremes.
 The sweltering heat of Texas is sure to burn you out, and a New England blizzard will knock you down if it doesn’t freeze you first.
 The gym can be a savior, but you can’t always get there.
-It may seem like space in your pad is an issue for treadmills, but they’re consistent and there are plenty of treadmill models nowadays for different needs.
-Plus, pro-marathon runners use them, so they must be doing something right.
+It may seem like space in your pad is an issue for treadmills, but they’re consistent and there are plenty of models nowadays for different needs.
+Plus, professional marathon runners use them, so they must be doing something right.

 5. Don’t Overdo It